 Combined HRT, containing both oestrogen and progesterone, can be either continuous or sequential:

-• Continuous HRT supplies the same amount of progesterone every day.
-It is prescribed if you have already been through the menopause – i.e. it has already been over a year since your last period.
+- Continuous HRT supplies the same amount of progesterone every day.
+It is prescribed if you have already been through menopause – i.e. it has already been over a year since your last period.
+It can also be used when you have been using sequential HRT for more than one year or are over 54.
 You should not have any periods while on continuous HRT.

-• Cyclical or sequential HRT is generally used if you have not yet been through the menopause.
-This supplies variable amounts of progesterone throughout your cycle in order to give you a regular period, either every month or every three months.
+- Cyclical or sequential HRT is generally used if you have not yet been through menopause.
+This supplies progesterone for half your cycle and is likely to give you a regular period.
 These will generally be more predictable and with tolerable levels of bleeding.

 Your bleeding pattern should remain relatively unchanged if you have been prescribed oestrogen-only HRT to use alongside an IUD (Mirena, Levosert or Benilexa).
 However, the IUD itself can cause irregular or frequent periods for the first few months of use.
 If your IUD is new, be prepared for it to take a while to settle.

-Irregular bleeding is a common side effect in the first months of HRT use, particularly with continuous HRT and with three-monthly cyclical HRT.
+Irregular bleeding is a common side effect in the first six months of HRT use, affecting up to 41% women using continuous HRT and 38% of women using sequential HRT.
 It is important to check in with your doctor if this continues after the first three to six months to ensure that nothing else is causing it.

 Learn more about the different types of HRT.